abelardopardo/ontask_b/docs_src/Using/include_details.rst

     "The details are not the details.
 They make the design" -- Charles Eames

-The *Workflow Operations* page is available through the |fa-cog| Settings link at the top-bar menu.
+The *Workflow Operations* page is available through the |fa-cog| *More* link at the top-bar menu.
 The page shows the information as illustrated by the following figure.

 .. figure:: /scaptures/workflow_attributes.png
    :align: center